Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Simulation studies

 The BRIGHTEN (Bridging Research Innovations for Greater Health in Technology, Emotion, and Neuroscience) study \citep{pratap2022real} comprises fully remote, smartphone-based randomized controlled trials conducted in the United States between 2016 and 2018, with the goal of evaluating the feasibility and effectiveness of delivering mental health care at scale through mobile applications.
 Recruitment targeted adults ($\geq$18 years old) exhibiting clinically significant depressive symptoms, operationalized as a Patient Health Questionnaire (PHQ-9) score $\geq 5$ or a score $\geq 2$ on the PHQ functional-impairment item.
 Eligible participants were required to have an iPhone or Android device.
 Of the 7,850 individuals screened, 2,193 consented and enrolled.
 Participants were then randomized to one of the app-delivered interventions and followed for 12 weeks.

-The BRIGHTEN study provides a unique data structure that combines both structured covariates and rich unstructured textual baseline surveys (see Figure \ref{fig:BRIGHTEN study}A for an overview), making it particularly suitable for evaluating CALM.
+The BRIGHTEN study provides a unique data structure that combines both structured covariates and rich unstructured textual baseline surveys, making it particularly suitable for evaluating CALM. { Figure~\ref{fig:BRIGHTEN study}(A) summarizes the trial’s collected data, where we observe that unstructured data are collected at the initiation of the study.
+Figure~\ref{fig:BRIGHTEN study}(B) shows that baseline free-text responses on motivation for app use and follow-up app-satisfaction comments exhibit the highest cosine similarity with discretized PHQ-9 outcomes (trial primary outcome), surpassing demographics and app-usage metrics.
+Figure~\ref{fig:BRIGHTEN study}(B) demonstrates the potential of the unstructured data in the BRIGHTEN study as valuable ``prognostic factors" (pre-treatment variables that are predictive of the outcome).}

 To set the stage for our simulation design, which involves generating synthetic data resembling the BRIGHTEN study, we clarify key notations and their interpretation.
 We define a binary treatment variable, $T_i$, indicating assignment either to the intervention group receiving internet-based Problem-Solving Therapy (iPST), denoted as $T_i=1$, or to a control group assigned to alternative interventions, denoted as $T_i=0$.
 We include structured covariates $X_i$ such as demographic and clinical characteristics: sex, education, employment status, marital status, race, and age, etc. The unstructured textual covariates $Z_i$ capture participants’ self-reported reasons for enrollment and their satisfaction with the mobile app.
 The outcome of interest, $Y_i$, is the PHQ-9 score, a validated measure of depressive symptom severity with higher values indicating more severe depression symptoms \citep{kroenke2001phq}.